ligato/docs/docs/tutorials/04_kv-store.md

 ```

 To use etcd as your KV data store plugin, define a field for the
 `KvProtoPlugin` interface in your plugin.
-Then initialize the interface with an etcd plugin
-instance in your plugin's constructor.
+Then initialize the interface with an etcd plugin instance in your plugin's constructor.

 This creates a dependency on the KV data store in your plugin.
-You have satisfied this dependency by using the default etcd plugin of `etcd.DefaultPlugin`.
+You have satisfied this dependency by using the default etcd plugin of `etcd.DefaultPlugin`:

 ```go
 type MyPlugin struct {